 Once your test month runs out, the borrowed audiobooks will disappear.

-I hope I could show you that signing up to Audible Plus and Audible.com from the UK, EU, Canada, Australia, or anywhere else in the world is really easy.
-And it’s of course also perfectly fine for Audible!
+I hope I could show you that signing up to Audible.com from the UK, EU, Canada, Australia, or anywhere else in the world is really easy.
+And it’s of course also perfectly fine with Audible!

 Eline Blackman (pronouns: she/they) fell in love with books as a child – with being read to and reading herself.
 10 years ago, she bought her first Audible book.
 It was love at first listen!
 An average of 250 audiobooks per year has become the new normal and you will rarely see Eline without a wireless earbud.
 Romance and Fantasy are the go-to genres for this audiobook fan.